First Time User? Enroll now.

 Get Care Now

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Comparing Artificial Sweeteners

 Artificial sweeteners can be used instead of sugar to sweeten foods and drinks.
-You can add them to drinks like coffee or iced tea.
 They are also found in many foods sold in grocery stores.
 These sweeteners, also called sugar substitutes, are made from chemicals and natural substances.

 The most common sugar substitutes are: